Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 Which may explain the choice of the vigorous but still relentlessly minor-mode chorale which follows.

 The final aria returns us to the positivity and, indeed, the musical colours of the opening chorus.
-A pair of horns and oboes supports the tenor above the active continuo line.
+A pair of horns and oboes support the tenor above the active continuo line.
 The text calls upon Christians to rejoice for whilst we might still find Satan terrifying, we are now convinced that Jesus can save us----He protects His chickens with His covered wings.
 The mood is ebullient and festive, the four wind instruments vying with each other in order to provide wisps of supporting material, some motives of which refer directly back to the opening chorus.
 The main theme recalls and, indeed, has the structure of a celebratory fanfare, not simply because it fits so well on the horns but because that is what the text calls for; this is a celebration and observance of Christ′s actions and a tribute to them.

 But Bach, and in this case prompted by his librettist, is still eager to keep persisting perils in the forefront of our minds.
 Not only do the ominous semi-quavers return in the continuo (extremely effective if a bassoon prevails) but the vocal line becomes fractured and almost incoherent at the mention of Satan′s fury (bars 31-2).

 But as is so often the case, the significance of the message is determined by the proportions of the music.
 Mention of Satan takes up but a few bars of an aria the majority of which is dominated by fanfare figures, festive wind instruments, joyful melismas on the word freuet----rejoice----.
 Even the protective fluttering of Christ′s wings 'protecting his chickens' might be detected in the distance (oboes, bars 27-8).

-The third and final chorale closes the cantata.
-As suggested above, it is tonally structured so as to suggest the interplay of light and shadow upon human existence.
+The third and final chorale closes the cantata, tonally structured so as to suggest the interplay of light and shadow upon human existence.
 This is a point that is easy to overlook but it remains a masterly stroke of musical architectural planning.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.